statlab/permute/README.md

 ## Installation from binaries

-No binary releases yet; but soon.
+No binary releases yet; but very soon.

 ## Installation from source